Cookie Consent

 Often, procurement teams create SPA contracts, but legal and finance teams must approve the same.
 Building and executing routine commercial contracts becomes more challenging without automated approval workflows.

-Enterprises swirling out a large number of contracts on a regular basis can get baffled without a CLM.
+Enterprises swirling out a large number of contracts on a regular basis can get baffled by the sheer amount of manual administrative tasks they have to carry out every day.
 Also, when you consider the post-execution phase, tracking and reporting commercial contracts, finding insights for a competitive edge, and fine-tuning their renewals are odd and irregular.

 SpotDraft’s approach to handling commercial contracts